Atomist or Holist? A Diagnosis and Vision for More Productive Interdisciplinary AI Ethics Dialogue: Atomism vs. holism: An overview of conflicting ideologies

 \subsection{Conflicting visions of self, society, and politics}

-Our diagnosis starts from the observation that the conflict between atomist and holist data scientists echoes classic debates between traditional liberals and communitarians and care ethicists \cite{slote2007ethics, held2006ethics, noddings2013caring}.
-The conflict centers on the nature of and relationship between the self and society \cite{etzioni1996responsive}, and whether a just society should advance any particular view of the good life \cite{sandel1984procedural}.
-Atomists embody more of an individualist culture, holists more of a collectivist culture \cite{triandis2018individualism}.
-The atomist is more inwardly focused on his or her individual needs and motivations, whereas the holist is more outwardly-focused on the needs, interests, and goals of the social collective.
-One helpful way of summarizing the atomist and holist conception of the self is with analogy to centripetal and centrifugal forces, respectively \cite{etzioni1996responsive}.
-Notably, both atomists and holists claim the opposing ideology---when taken to the extreme---leads to various social and individual pathologies.
+Our diagnosis begins by observing that the conflict between atomist and holist data scientists mirrors philosophical debates between traditional liberals\footnote{We use the term \emph{liberal} in Isaiah Berlin's sense of ``neutral with respect to conceptions of the good,'' \cite{berlin2002liberty} although we are aware it has taken on different connotations in modern-day political discourse.} and communitarians and care ethicists \cite{slote2007ethics, held2006ethics, noddings2013caring}.
+The conflict centers on the nature of and relationship between the self and society, the proper balance between social order and personal autonomy \cite{etzioni1996responsive}, and whether a just society should advance any particular view of the good life \cite{sandel1984procedural}.
+Atomists embody more of an individualist culture---inwardly-focused on his or her individual needs and interests---while holists embody more of a collectivist culture---outwardly-focused on the needs and interests of the social collective \cite{triandis2018individualism}.
+Atomists and holists thus offer opposing solutions to the basic dilemma facing every society: that of protecting its members from one another without oppressing them\cite{etzioni1996responsive}.
+Both atomists and holists claim the opposing ideology---when taken to the extreme---leads to various social and individual pathologies.